 CT is a robust alternate diagnostic modality through all stages of single ventricle palliation.
 For highly select indications, the risk profile may be preferable to other modalities if radiation, vascular access and anesthesia risks are considered.
 Single ventricle patients have a relatively high cumulative radiation exposure through staged palliation 16,17.
-A single institution survey reports a median cumulative effective radiation dose of 25.7 milliSievert from birth to 33 months of age, 78% from catheterization which constituted 4% of radiation encounters16 .
-Another survey of cumulative radiation dose for patients with all forms of congenital heart disease showed 5.3% of patients received over 20 millisievert/year with a median followup of 4.3 years18.
-A recent study directly comparing radiation dose from diagnostic catheterization (n=50 cases) and CTA (n=50 cases) in pediatric patients with CHD has shown 15 fold less radiation for CTA, although not specific to patients with single ventricle heart disease19.
-Other studies using older CT equipment list doses for CTA (n=21) two fold higher than diagnostic cardiac catheterization (n=117)17.
+A single institution survey reports a median cumulative effective radiation dose of 25.7 millisievert from birth to 33 months of age, 78% from catheterization which constituted 4% of radiation encounters16 .
+Another survey of cumulative radiation dose for patients with all forms of congenital heart disease showed 5.3% of patients received over 20 millisievert/year with a median follow-up of 4.3 years18.
+A recent study directly comparing radiation dose from diagnostic catheterization (n=50 cases) and CTA (n=50 cases) in pediatric patients with CHD has shown 15 fold less radiation for computed tomography angiography, although not specific to patients with single ventricle heart disease19.
+Other studies using older CT equipment list doses for computed tomography angiography (n=21) two fold higher than diagnostic cardiac catheterization (n=117)17.
 These results show the radiation risk of CT varies considerably depending on the scanner platform used and the aggressiveness of dose reduction.
 The image quality necessary for evaluation of coronary lesions in adult patients is rarely needed for congenital applications and patient specific dose reduction must be implemented if a diagnostic strategy utilizing CT implemented.
 The standard diagnostic protocol at a majority of centers remains invasive catheterization prior to both second and third stage palliation despite data showing favorable risk profile for non-invasive evaluation3.

 Non-invasive assessment prior to second stage palliation has shown similar operative outcomes compared to invasive catheterization with lower risk as measured by radiation exposure, vascular access complications, length of anesthesia and adverse events20-22.
 Longer term follow-up shows no difference in outcomes between invasive and non-invasive evaluation prior to stage 2, measured up to eight years after the Fontan procedure.
 Our practice now uses CT preferentially for evaluation of anatomy prior to second stage palliation.
 Catheterization is reserved for patients for whom intervention is considered likely based on echocardiogram or clinical exam, and for patients with poor ventricular function and severe valve regurgitation for whom hemodynamics are considered relevant to clinical management.
 Some experts now propose a noninvasive algorithm for evaluation prior to both second and third stage palliation in patients with single ventricle heart disease considered low risk for requiring intervention23-25.